-By registering on our site, you are also giving your express consent to receive promotional and advertising materials from LoanStart.com, our network of lenders, and/or third party marketing partners with whom we may share your information.
+By registering on LoanStart.com, you are also giving your express consent to receive promotional and advertising materials from LoanStart.com, our network of lenders, and/or third party marketing partners with whom we may share your information.
 They may also provide information to you about additional services and/or products.
-You further understand and consent that all communications, whether to assist you in obtaining the loan you requested or for promotional purposes or otherwise, may be through direct mail, e-mail (at the e-mail address you provided) and/or by telephone/mobile device (at the number(s) you provided) regardless of it your e-mail address and/or numbers may be listed on a corporate, state, or federal Do-Not-Contact registry, suppression list, or the like.
+You further understand and consent that all communications, whether to assist you in obtaining the loan you requested or for promotional purposes or otherwise, may be through direct mail, e-mail (at the e-mail address you provided) and/or by telephone/mobile device (at the number(s) you provided) regardless of if your e-mail address and/or numbers may be listed on a corporate, state, or federal Do-Not-Contact registry, suppression list, or the like.

-To opt out of receiving such marketing materials and/or communications, you may request to be removed by using the relevant opt-out mechanism in such communications or by contacting the third parties directly.
+To opt out of receiving such marketing materials and/or communications, you may request to be removed by using the relevant opt-out mechanism in such communications or by contacting the third party directly.
 LoanStart.com is not responsible for any promotional and advertising materials sent to you by the lender and other third parties and has no control over stopping all unwanted communications directed to you from sources beyond its control.
-You will need to contact your lender and/or the sender of the communication directly in order to remove your name and/or contact information from their list of recipients
+You will need to contact your lender and/or the sender of the communication directly in order to remove your name and/or contact information from their list of recipients.